izquierrrdo/izquierrrdo/README.md

-👋 Hi, I’m Alex Smivnov (@izquierrrdo)
+🍕 Alex Smivnov (@izquierrrdo)
-👀 I’m interested in Frontend Dev, React and Next.js
+🍕🍕 TypeScript React Next.js and Mongo
-🌱 I’m currently learning Vue.js, Nuxt
+🍕🍕🍕 Currently learning Vue.js Nuxt Vite
-📫 How to reach me izquierrrdo@gmail.com
+🍕🍕🍕🍕 Stay in touch izquierrrdo@gmail.com

 <!---
 izquierrrdo/izquierrrdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.